 “This needs to stop.”
 My roommate announced.
-Everyone at the lunch table our dorm agreed.
+Everyone at the lunch table in our dorm agreed.

-But how, we asked?
+But how?
 We collectively agreed that they would “kill us.”
 Even though this was an exaggeration, we knew any protest would extract long-term revenge.
 It would be a quid pro quo.

 We wanted to act, but we were afraid.

 Perhaps you feel the same fear about making asking a business partner or professional acquaintance to consider supporting a nonprofit.
 You fear future “payback.”
 You’re concerned about whether you can afford to return a future unknown favor.
-You worry what you will you do if a colleague asks you to support a cause you dislike?
+Do you worry what you do if a colleague asks you to support a cause you dislike?

 You want to act, but you’re afraid.